The #UNIGNORABLE Issues

 - ConnectYouthPerthHuron.ca helps youth find resources and assistance

-Jenna and Cole witnessed horrific abuse of their mother.
-Thanks to help from a United Way-supported program, they were able to start dealing with their trauma and begin living a happier childhood.
+Maranda’s life was shattered after barely escaping extreme physical and sexual violence.
+Thanks to help from a United Way-supported program, she was able to start dealing with her trauma and begin building a brighter future.

-Accessing basic needs like food and shelter can be a struggle for many people in our community.
-Often the challenges of meeting even the necessities of life means making impossible choices.
-This daily struggle to make ends meet is a source of tremendous stress and anxiety — making it difficult for people to focus on anything else and leaving them in a perpetual cycle of poverty.
+Household food insecurity is closely linked to income.
+As a household’s income declines, the risk of food insecurity increases.
+In 2021, the average Canadian family paid up to an extra $966 for food.
+For a family of four, that means a $14,767 grocery bill.
+The daily struggle to make ends meet is a source of tremendous stress and anxiety — making it difficult for people to focus on anything else and leaving them in a perpetual cycle of poverty.

 There’s an issue

-1 in 6 children live in a household struggling to put food on the table.
+1 in 4 Ontario children live in a household struggling to put food on the table.

-- 276 St. Marys residents access the NOURISH Equal Access Food Market every month
+- 1,467 visits in St. Marys to the NOURISH Equal Access Food Market last year

-- 5,079 people benefitted from food supplied by the Huron Distribution Centre in Huron and Perth
+- ~5,000 people benefited from food supplied by the Huron Distribution Centre in Huron and Perth to 44 food banks

 - 2-1-1 24/7/365 information about food access